-However, the Surface Pro X is also thinner than the Surface Pro 7, at a wafer-like 5.3mm compared to 8.38mm.
-Both 2-in-1s are roughly equally light, at 1.7 pounds (there’s a one-gram difference).
-Given how the thinness of the Surface Pro X, we suspect that it will feel like a smaller device.
+Despite the larger screen, the Surface Pro X is slightly thinner at a wafer-like 7.3mm (0.28in) compared to Pro 7 at 8.5mm (0.33in).
+Both 2-in-1s are roughly equally light, at 1.7 pounds (there’s a 1-gram difference).
+Given the thinness of the Surface Pro X, we suspect that it feels like a smaller device.

-Also, while the Surface Pro 7 uses the same Type Cover and Pens as past models, the Surface Pro X has a new Type Cover with a slot that a new Slim Pen can fit into for wireless charging.
+Also, while the Surface Pro 7 uses the same Type Cover and Pens as past models, the Surface Pro X has a new Type Cover with a slot that a new Slim Pen fits into for wireless charging.

 All in all, the Surface Pro X is slimmer and enjoys a slightly larger display, with some nice design touches thrown in for good measure.

-The Surface Pro X, on the other hand, uses a new Microsoft SQ1 CPU created in cooperation with Qualcomm, that runs at up to 7 watts of power, with most processing done at 2 watts.
-The SQ1 has both a CPU and GPU integrated on the same chip, and offers up to 2 teraflops of graphics performance and 9 teraflops of total performance.
-There’s also an integrated A.I. engine, up to 16GB of RAM, and up to a 512GB SSD.
+The Surface Pro X, on the other hand, uses a custom Microsoft SQ1 ARM-based processor based on Qualcomm’s Snapdragon 8cx chip.
+It runs at up to 7 watts of power — significantly higher than similar chips that typically run at 2 watts.
+The SQ1 has both a CPU and GPU integrated on the same chip and offers up to 2 teraflops of graphics performance and 9 teraflops of total performance.
+This chip also includes an integrated A.I. engine.

 Which is better?

-- Microsoft Surface Pro 7 vs. Microsoft Surface Pro 7
+- Microsoft Surface Pro 7 vs. Microsoft Surface Pro 6

 - Microsoft Surface Book 3 (13-inch) review: A portable powerhouse